 Another noticeable difference is Avalanche's finality

-time of sub 1 second.
+time of less than 1 second.
 What does this mean exactly?
-TPS is just one metric when measuring speed.
-We also need to factor in the time it takes to guarantee that a transaction is finalized and cannot be reversed or altered.
+Again, TPS is just one metric when measuring speed.
+We also need to factor in the time it takes to guarantee a transaction is finalized and cannot be reversed or altered.
 You could process 100,000 transactions in one second, but if there is a delay in finalization, the network will still be slower.
 Avalanche claims to have the fastest time-to-finality in the industry.

-One of Avalanche's biggest claims is its commitment to decentralization.
-Compared to its size and age, it does have a large number of validators (1,300+ as of April 2022), due partly to its reasonably minimal requirements.
-However, as the price of AVAX has risen, it's become more expensive to become a validator.
+One of Avalanche's biggest claims is decentralization.
+Considering its size and age, it does have a large number of validators (1,300+ as of April 2022), due partly to its reasonably minimal requirements.
+However, as the price of AVAX has risen, it has become more expensive to become a validator.

-Avalanche's interoperable blockchains are also unlimited in number.
-This is in direct competition with Polkadot, one of the most famous projects offering customized and interoperable blockchains.
+Avalanche's interoperable blockchains are also potentially unlimited in number.
+This is in direct competition with Polkadot, another project offering customized and interoperable blockchains.
 Polkadot has limited space auctioned off in Parachain Slots auctions, whereas Avalanche works with a simple subscription fee.